TLS Certificate Management

 • Read right - all GET endpoints are available to users under this right.
 Users with this right cannot create, revoke, reissue or renew TLS certificates.
 Rights created with Create and Update only have access to Read right features.

 When calling this API, your username must be subscribed to a valid right under the TLS_CERTIFICATE_MANAGEMENT entity.
-You authorize your identity using Base64 encoding of your username and password, separated by a colon, in the Basic Auth header.
-For example:

 Base URLs